appveyor/website/src/docs/packaging-artifacts.md

 Click **Add environment** button to save the changes.

-Now go to the project build details which artifacts you'd like to export and click **Deploy** button.
+Now go to the project build page for the build whose artifacts you'd like to export and click **Deploy** button.

 Select **Artifacts archive** environment and click **Deploy**.